NodeCanvas comes with various Tasks that allow you to make use of existing code and components on game objects, that are well worth mentioning.

+NodeCanvas comes with various Tasks that allow you to make use of existing code and components on game objects, that are well worth mentioning.
 By using these Tasks a whole lot of different actions can be performed that at the first glance you might think they are missing.
 Here are a few things that can be done for example by using these Tasks:

-This Action will allow you to Execute a Function that takes none or up to three parameters on any Component/Script on the selected Agent and also able to save the return value of that function to a blackboard variable.
+This Action will allow you to Execute a Function that takes none or up to six parameters on any Component/Script on the selected Agent and also able to save the return value of that function to a blackboard variable.
 The value to be used as the parameters can either be directly assigned or taken from blackboard variable.

-This Action ends immediately in Success unless the function selected is an IEnumerator is which case it will be executed as a Coroutine!
+This Action ends immediately in Success unless the function selected is an IEnumerator in which case it will be executed as a Coroutine!
 In this case, the action will be running and only return Success after the Coroutine is done.

 1 2 3 4 5 6 7 8 9 10 |